-Variable density thinning is proposed to enhance diversity and to gain greater variability of vertical and horizontal stand structure in these stands.
-Leave-tree spacing would vary within units and between units depending on the stand objective.
+Variable-density thinning is proposed to enhance diversity and to gain greater variability of vertical and horizontal stand structure in these stands.
+Leave-tree spacing would vary within and between units depending on the stand objective.
 Skips and gaps are an important element of the proposed treatments and would be created in a variety of sizes.
 The sizes and total quantity would vary within and between units depending on the stand objective.
 Skips may be placed where there are special features such as clumps of minor species, large snags or legacy trees, wet areas, or important wildlife features.
 Gaps, in general, would be up to two acres in size and may be placed to enhance existing important shrub or grass/forb forage species.
-Residual post treatment basal area would be between 100 and 160 square feet basal area.
-Including skips and gaps, the remaining stand level canopy cover would be at least 40% post treatment with some stands in the 60-70% range.
-Most stands modeled (FVS) out at about 50% canopy cover post treatment.
+Residual post treatment basal area would, generally, be between 100 and 275 square feet basal area of trees greater than 5"dbh with an average of 150 square feet basal area.
+Including skips and gaps, the remaining stand level canopy cover would be at least 40% post treatment with an average of 53%.
 Any impacts to dispersal habitat would not affect the ability of owls to move through these stands.
 Post treatment, these stands would still be considered dispersal habitat and would then be on a faster trajectory to becoming suitable habitat.